saunders77/office-js-docs/docs/excel/custom-functions-overview.md

 # Create custom functions in Excel (Preview)

 Custom functions (similar to user-defined functions, or UDFs), allow developers to add any JavaScript function to Excel using an add-in.
-Users can then access custom functions like any other native function in Excel (like =SUM()).
+Users can then access custom functions like any other native function in Excel (such as =SUM()).
 This article explains how to create custom functions in Excel.

 The following illustration shows you how custom functions work in the Excel UI.